ownlifeful/DirectDemocrazy/draft_002.md

 The proposed solution would function thus:

-1. Each voter will be granted an equal number of points. e.g., say 1 million points per voter.
+1. Each **voter** will be granted an equal number of **points**. e.g., say 1 million points per voter.

-2. Each voter will be able to create proposals.
+2. Each voter will be able to create **proposals**.

-3. Each voter will be able to vote for/against each proposal, by allocating their points for/against the proposal.
+3. Each voter will be able to vote for/against each proposal, by **allocating** their points for/against the proposal.

 4. The system will total the for/against allocations for each proposal.
 This score will determine whether or not the proposal will be implemented.

-5. Each voter would be able to delegate some ( or all ) of their points to another voter to allocate to a proposal.
+5. Each voter would be able to **delegate** some ( or all ) of their points to another voter to allocate to a proposal.
 This delegation is especially important because no voter has enough time or knowledge at their disposal to be able to make good decisions on all proposals before the government.

     5.1 **Example 1:** Delegating a specific allocation to a single expert.
 You could say, "This proposal is tagged **"security"**.
 Delegate 10,000 points, on this proposal, to [Bruce Schneier](https://www.schneier.com), whom I consider a security expert."